Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: A LS-MDP Formulation

 While matrix elements $\overline{\mathcal{P}}^{\alpha \beta}$ can be retrieved from processing historical observations (measurements) of the load ensemble \cite{Callaway_TCL}, matrix elements $\mathcal{P}_{t}^{\alpha\beta}$ are the outcomes of the decision-making process of the aggregator, which aims to maximize its utility function given by $U_{t}^{\beta}$.
 This decision-making process can be cast as:

-where $\rho \in \mathbb{R}^{n}$, $n=|\mathcal{A}|$, is a vector with entries $\rho_{t+1}^{\alpha} \geq 0$ and $\rho_{t}^{\beta} \geq 0$ representing the probabilities that the load ensemble is operated in states $\alpha,\beta\in\mathcal{A}$ at times $t+1$ and $t$, respectively, and are related via controlled transition probabilities $\mathcal{P}_{t}^{\alpha\beta}$.
+where $\rho_t \in \mathbb{R}^{n}$, $n=|\mathcal{A}|$, is a vector with entries $\rho_{t+1}^{\alpha} \geq 0$ and $\rho_{t}^{\beta} \geq 0$ representing the probabilities that the load ensemble is operated in states $\alpha,\beta\in\mathcal{A}$ at times $t+1$ and $t$, respectively, and are related via controlled transition probabilities $\mathcal{P}_{t}^{\alpha\beta}$.
 Eq.~\eqref{MDP:obj}, where operator $\mathbb{E}_{\rho}$ denotes the expectation over $\rho$, maximizes the utility of the DR aggregator and minimizes the discomfort cost of DR participants.
 The discomfort cost is modeled as the Kullback-Leibler (KL) divergence \cite{KL_book}, i.e. the logarithmic difference between the default transition probabilities and controlled transition probabilities weighed by cost penalty $\gamma$, which can be interpreted as a lost utility due to the need to deviate from the default behavior of electric loads in the ensemble.
 For example, this interpretation can be viewed as a change in temperature settings of air-conditioning units from user-defined comfort levels to the levels optimized by the DR aggregator.
-Furthermore, if $\mathcal{\overline{P}}^{\alpha \beta}=0$, i.e. a transition from state $\beta$ to $\alpha$ has not been observed in the past, the model in \eqref{base_mdp} restricts $\mathcal{P}_{t}^{\alpha\beta}=0$ and excludes such transitions from the optimization.
+Furthermore, if $\mathcal{\overline{P}}^{\alpha \beta}=0$, i.e. a transition from state $\beta$ to $\alpha$ has not been observed in the past, the model in \eqref{base_mdp} restricts $\mathcal{P}_{t}^{\alpha\beta}=0$ and excludes such transitions from the optimization \footnote{Including historically unobserved but still probable transitions will require either re-constructing the MP to reflect these default transition probabilities or learning them via reinforcement learning techniques, see \cite{MDP_Learning_Ali}.}.
 Eq.~\eqref{MDP_evol} describes the temporal evolution of the load ensemble (e.g., changes in temperature settings of air-conditioning units) from time $t$ to $t + 1$ over time horizon $\mathcal{T}$.
 Eq.~\eqref{mdp_integrality} imposes the integrality constraint on the transition decisions optimized by the DR aggregator such that their total probability is equal to one.
-As shown in \cite{MDP_Hassan_Uncertainty}, Eq.~\eqref{base_mdp} can be optimized as follows: \begin{theorem} \normalfont Let \eqref{base_mdp} model a load ensemble as a LS-MDP.
-Then, the optimal control policy $\forall \beta,\alpha\in\mathcal{A}, \forall t\in\mathcal{T},$ is computed as:
+As shown in \cite{MDP_Hassan_Uncertainty}, Eq.~\eqref{base_mdp} can be optimized as follows: